The Best Picard ‘Star Trek’ Quotes to Inspire Parents Everywhere

-But the most interesting thing about the return of Picard to TV is just how much it seems everyone needs him again.
-In Stewart’s official statement about his return, he noted how touched he’d been over the years by fans telling him that “The Next Generation brought them comfort…and saw them through difficult times.”
-With that in mind, here are seven quotes from Captain Jean-Luc Picard that can inspire you in the hardest moments of being a parent.
+Back in 2018, in Stewart’s official statement about his return as Picard, he noted how touched he’d been over the years by fans telling him that “The Next Generation brought them comfort…and saw them through difficult times.”
+With that in mind, here are eight quotes from Captain Jean-Luc Picard that can inspire you in the hardest moments of being a parent.

 When your kid is testing their boundaries by throwing every piece of food onto the ground while mocking you from their highchair.